UbiquityRobotics/learn/support/diagnostics.md

 ## Handy Tips for Developers

 * The main config file for enabling the raspicam camera and sonars and more can be edited as root and is `/etc/ubiquity/robot.yaml`  Details on this are located in the sections discussing camera and sonars and other sections.
+Beware that the format is very specific.
+Do not use tabs and pay attention to where spaces are required.

 * Another important configuration file `base.yaml` is found at: `/opt/ros/kinetic/share/magni_bringup/param/base.yaml`.
 N.B.
 This file will be rewritten when the base is upgraded, as by apt=get.
 The most likely things a user would change are being moved to the above robot.yaml file if not already there.